 It is anticipated that the proposed Klipkraal WEF 1 will comprise sixty (60) wind turbines with a maximum total energy generation capacity of up to approximately 300MW.
 The electricity generated by the proposed WEF development will be fed into the national grid via a 132kV/400kV overhead power line.
 A Battery Energy Storage System (BESS) will be located next to the onsite 33/132kV substation.
-The storage capacity and type of technology would be determined at a later stage during the development phase, but most likely will comprise an array of containers, outdoor cabinets and/or storage tanks.
+The storage capacity and type of technology would be determined prior to construction.